 Documentation

-There is a distinction between documentation of the code (under the hood, for developers) and its use (user manual).
+There is a distinction between documentation parts of the code aimed for developers and for ist users (user manual).
 In some cases there is a thin line between the two, so that their scopes should be defined.
-Moreover In code and outside of code documentation is linked via… When changing code, update all affected documentation, as well as possibly affected links to… and/or entries in the manual.
+The Manual is the main documentation for both.
+Howwever, we don’t object using doxygen by the developers for technical details.
+Any changes to the code, should be mimicked by the documentation – by the main “book-like” manua as well as doxygen.
+We don’t insist on having doxygen in every routine, however, in case it is provided it must be kept up-to-date – wrong document is even worse than none.

 In the code